Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 “As you should.
 What the *Fearless* did at the battle of Rich Plains was borderline suicidally brave.
 They’ve earned our respect, and the Gao’s: They’ll earn the Ten’Gewek’s.”

 Sartori twisted in his seat until his spine popped, then stood up to take a stroll around the room.
 He spent too long sitting down, and a chance to stretch his legs was always welcome.
 “I’m running out of office time, Margaret.
 Not long left, now, and a lot still to do.
-Whoever follows me---and I pray to God it’s you---is going to have to deal with Daar and Yan as peers.”
+Whoever follows me - and I pray to God it’s you - is going to have to deal with Daar and Yan as peers.”

 “I know.
 I’ve been worrying about that.”
 Margaret half-turned on the couch to follow his progress.
 “They’re both very… *male.* And with all due respect to them both, their cultures are still heavily segregated by gender.
 We’re a lot more egalitarian than them in that regard, and I’m *still* going to have trouble domestically.”